Risk and Crisis Management

 The Company encourages Risk Culture for all levels of its personnel and cultivates the awareness of risk management significance among all employees, boosting its potential for risk management.
 It also prompts a foundation to risk management in place with COSO (Committee of Sponsoring Organizations of the Treadway Commission), enabling the risk management procedure in business operations to be effective and up to date.
 The guidelines for strengthening Risk Culture are as follows:

-- Establish a clear risk management policy and its framework, review annually, and ensure communication throughout the Company so that executives and employees at all levels are aware of potential risks and impacts, the importance of risk management, and their responsibilities.
+- Establish a clear risk management policy and its framework, review annually, and ensure communication throughout the Company so that executives and employees at all levels are aware of potential risks and impacts, the importance of risk management, and their responsibilities

 - Incorporate risk management criteria in project approval, new service development, and operational planning.